RafaGago/mini-async-log/README.md

 the fact that this is a very small project we decided that existing wheels weren't round enough.

+Then at some point way after the requirements were met I just improved the thing for fun.

 ## Design rationale ##

  - Simple.
-Not over abstracted and feature bloated, explicit, easy to figure out what the code is doing, easy to modify (2017 self-comment: not that easy :)).
+Not over abstracted and feature bloated, explicit, easy to figure out what the code is doing, easy to modify (2017 self-comment: not that easy after having switched to raw C coding for a while :D).
  - Very low latency.
 Fast for the caller.
 Lock-free.
  - Asynchronous (synchronous calls can be made on top for special messages, but they are way slower than using a synchronous logger in the first place).